Library

 Cost: for Non-Resident the cost is $50 a year but you must go to the library in person, and for California Resident is free.

 Great audiobook selection for both traditionally published and indie books.
 If you are an indie reader, this library has a great selection of e-books.
+This library offers more than 500k digital items.

 Free Library of Philadelphia (Pennsylvania)